 Skip to main content

-Arkansas · ASD
+Arkansas · SDY

 Applied Structural Drying Certification in Arkansas

 Get certified in Applied Structural Drying online in Arkansas through NISCR's self-paced course with a same-day certificate.
 This drying-science training teaches psychrometry, moisture mapping, and air-mover and dehumidifier placement to dry structures quickly in Arkansas's humid climate.
-It's a keyword-rich credential for technicians advancing beyond basic water extraction.
+It's a credential for technicians advancing beyond basic water extraction.

 100% online & self-paced — your certificate the same day, anywhere in Arkansas.